Satellite Collection Object: How to Use External Files

 Creating a Chain object

-A chain is a list of objects (either individual or grouped into constellations or satellite collection subsets) in order of access.
+A Chain object is a list of objects (either individual or grouped into constellations or satellite collection subsets) in order of access.
 You want to route data from the tracking station's field of regard to the satellites in the Custom_OrbitElems () collection, and then reroute data to any other satellites in the collection and then to the receiving station.

 1. Insert a Chain () object using the Insert Default () method.

-2. Rename Chain1 () to RoutedChain.
+2. Rename Chain1 () RoutedChain.

 Defining the start and end objects